Charleston Bakery Deli Summerville Catering Wedding Cake

 “If the divine creator has taken pains to give us delicious and exquisite

 things to eat, the least we can do is prepare them well”

-At the Charleston Bakery and Delicatessen the classic bagel and lox stands out as one of the area's emblematic culinary titans.
+At the CB&D the classic bagel and lox stands out as one of the area's emblematic culinary titans.
 Like so many Jewish food favorites, this simple sandwich is rooted in an immigration story.
-In the 1800s, inexpensive, already-cooked lox - a derivation of the Yiddish word for salmon, -was a boon to Eastern European Jews.
+In the 1800s inexpensive, already-cooked lox - a derivation of the Yiddish word for Salmon was born to Eastern European Jews.
 In the 1930s, a Kraft-sponsored radio show hyped the combination of bagels and cream cheese and within a decade, the Jewish answer to the cheeseburger had caught on.

 Today, there are endless numbers of combinations of bread, spread and fish - from the pared-down purist versions to the profane bastardizations (the blueberry bagel with maple cream cheese.)